HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: HP2C-DT reference architecture

 The HP2C-DT reference architecture is structured into three layers: Edge, Cloud, and HPC, as shown in Figure~\ref{fig:arch-detail}.
 The architecture is designed so that the Edge layer focuses on the underlying infrastructure, while the Cloud layer provides a global perspective of the digital twin.
 Meanwhile, the HPC layer supplies the raw computational power needed for intensive processing.

 The Edge layer manages physical devices and local computing resources.
 It operates autonomously, processing information locally to meet real-time requirements.
 This layer handles immediate control tasks and real-time monitoring, ensuring quick responses to changes in the environment.
 For example, sensor measurements collected by edge nodes are transmitted to the Cloud layer using a publish-subscribe messaging model (\textit{sensor measurement} lines in Figure~\ref{fig:arch-detail}).
 At the same time, actuation commands from the Cloud are sent back to specific edge nodes through point-to-point messaging (\textit{actuation lines} in the figure).
-This dual communication mechanism ensures efficient data collection together with precise control.